 Duran Duran Biography (Wikipedia)

 When the band first emerged, they were generally considered part of the New Romantic scene, along with bands such as Spandau Ballet.
 Duran Duran however would soon shed this image, by using fashion and marketing to build a more refined and elegant presentation.
-The band has won a number of awards throughout their career: two Brit Awards including the 2004 award for Outstanding Contribution to Music, two Grammy Awards, and an MTV Video Music Award for Lifetime Achievement.
+The band has won a number of awards throughout their career: two Brit Awards including the 2004 award for Outstanding Contribution to Music, two Grammy Awards, an MTV Video Music Award for Lifetime Achievement, and a Video Visionary Award from the MTV Europe Music Awards.
 They were also awarded a star on the Hollywood Walk of Fame.

 - John Taylor: "Duran Duran wouldn't be here without the Sex Pistols happening"https://ichef.bbci.co.uk/images/ic/240x135/p03wg9zd.jpghttps://ichef.bbci.co.uk/images/ic/240x135/p03wg9zd.jpg2016-05-27T14:50:00.000ZJohn tells Steve Wright that the punk rock explosion had a major influence on the band.https://www.bbc.co.uk/music/audiovideo/popular/p03wgbvd